Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 - `graphvis` for creating graph visualisations
 - `dearpygui` for creating a GUI

 I'm also using `pudb` for an easy debugging experience. `Gurobi` was chosen for the solver as it runs relatively quickly on my hardware and it has been proven commercially. `black` was used as a code formatter.
-This allows us to keep a consistent code style an improve readability.
+This allows us to keep a consistent code style and improve readability.

 ## Program structure

+I've split my program into 5 core modules:

+- `classroom.py`
+- `generate_tourney.py`
+- `graph_utils.py`
+- `distribute_papers.py`
+- `rankers.py`

+`classroom.py` contains a single class (in the OOP sense).
+It creates a dictionary of students, assigns them grades and sets up an interface for editing the dictionary.

+Next the `graph_utils.py` module is used to generate a graph $G = (V, E)$.
+This contains the graph generation algorithm I described in section 4.2.
+Instead of the traditional adjacency list/matrix representations of graphs, we just use a set of 2-tuples.[^2]

+[^2]: This keeps the implementation close to the theory and is much simpler than the other data structures.
+The main reason we don't use these other representations is that they aren't necessary, the advantages of adjacency lists/matricies over my approach are quick lookup of neighbours.
+We never need to perform this operation so this isn't relevant.
+As a results, we gain a more memory efficient $O(E)$ representation.

+This graph is passed into the `distribute_papers.py` module to run our MIP model for matchup assignment.
+These assignments are represented by another dictionary.

+This assignment dictionary and the classroom object is then passed into `generate_tourney.py` where the synthetic data $A'$ is created.
+Finally a bunch of functions (ranking methods) in `rankers.py` take these assignments and return a ranking.

+I've mainly used an OOP style mixed with a few pure functions where using a class was overkill.

+## Program features and UI design

 # Evaluation